Supabase Authentication and Authorization in Next.js: Implementation Guide

 On pages like poll details or poll management, you should also listen for authentication state changes to prevent unauthenticated users from accessing them.

-Here’s how it looks in pages/polls/[id].tsx
+Here’s how it looks in pages/polls/[id].tsx:

 import { createClient } from "@/utils/supabase/component";